How Is Anxiety Linked to Appetite Loss?

 Needless to say, appetite loss can harm your body and how it functions.
 When bodies are deprived of important nutrients, energy levels, sleep patterns, heart rate, metabolism, and the immune system are all affected.

-When you don’t eat enough vitamins and minerals, you may suffer from fatigue and lack of energy.
-This creates a cycle which can cause difficulties in coping with stress and reducing anxiety, further decreasing your appetite.
+You may suffer from fatigue and lack energy when you don’t eat enough vitamins and minerals.
+This creates a cycle that can cause difficulties in coping with stress and reducing anxiety, further decreasing your appetite.

 Possible Solutions

 If your anxiety is causing a lack of appetite, you might need to intervene to increase your food intake.
-For example, you could set an alarm to go off during mealtimes as a reminder to eat or eat several small meals per day instead of eating larger meals.
+For example, you could set an alarm to go off during mealtimes to remind you to eat or eat several small meals per day instead of larger meals.

 Of course, the most effective and recommended remedy is to address the root of the problem, the anxiety itself.
 Engaging in mindfulness, speaking with a professional therapist, and in some circumstances, taking anti-anxiety medications can help alleviate symptoms and restore your appetite.